Blosc/bcolz/doc/tutorial.rst

 In general it is recommend to let shuffle active (unless you are fine-tuning the performance for an specific carray).

-See ``Optimization tips`` section for info on how you can change other internal parameters like the size of the chunk.
+See :ref:`opt-tips` chapter for info on how you can change other internal parameters like the size of the chunk.

 Accessing carray data